 The original CTR software had many limitations and Bluetooth was cumbersome to use.
 You had to pair the devices, connect/disconnect the link, and select the correct CAT protocol and baud for the new radio when you wanted to change radios.
 CTR didn’t support audio to or from the radio so it had no DSP capabilities.
 It also didn’t save the settings and frequency lists for each radio.
 However, I really liked the common user interface it provided… every radio looked and worked the same.

-When the COVID-19 pandemic started I had lots of ‘home time’ so I started on CTR2.
+When the COVID-19 pandemic started I had been retired for a year and had lots of ‘home time’ so I started on CTR2.
 It expanded on the original CTR concept with several additions.
 First, it was self-contained.
 No external computers or smartphones are required, although they can be used if desired.
 Second, wired connections are used to and from each radio.
 While this might seem ‘old school’ it’s actually the best way to manage multiple radios.
 Wired connections allow easier interfacing to the radio’s audio, CAT, and control circuits.
 DSP techniques have been applied to both transmit and receive audio.
 Finally, each radio port has it’s own configuration.
 Levels, band registers, favorite frequencies, transmit buffers, antenna settings, etc. follow the selected port.
 I’ve set a practical limit of controlling 16 radios which is more than most hams will ever need.

 A functional diagram of a large system is shown below to help you visualize how it works.

 The main CTR2 unit contains the main controller board (HMI) and the optional switch boards.
 The physical height depends on the options you install.
 In the example above the main unit is approximately 4″W x 4″D x 7″H. It can be located in any convenient location in your shack.
 The remote display is 5″W x 3.5″D x 2.5″H so it’s very easy to find a location for it on your desk.
 In place of the display Node-RED can be used to manage the HMI.
+As you can see from the diagram, it was a complex system.
+Too complex and too expensive to be exact.

 CTR2-Mini borrows heavily on the design and software I developed for CTR2, but the hardware is much simpler and cheaper to build.
 It also uses a Wio Terminal as the user interface.
 The Wio Terminal is a self-contained development platform from Seeed Studios that integrates a color display with a micro controller.
 This minimizes the external components required to build the interface and greatly reduces the cost.